Mac transition to PowerPC processors: Aftermath

 Apple continued selling some 68k-based Macs into 1996 but ended production of new 68k models by mid‑1996 with the discontinuation of the PowerBook 190.
 The Mac system software continued supporting 68k through Mac OS 8.1, released in 1998; Mac OS 8.5 dropped 68k support entirely and required a PowerPC processor.

 The PowerPC transition restored Apple’s performance competitiveness, especially in multimedia and graphics-intensive markets.
 The successful use of emulation and fat binaries influenced two later Apple transitions: to Intel x86 in 2006 and to Apple silicon (ARM) in 2020.

 However, Apple's classic Mac OS left little room for modern OS features, prompting a later shift to the NeXTSTEP-derived macOS platform.
 Eventually, PowerPC lost competitiveness in power efficiency, leading to the Intel transition in 2006.
 The final PowerPC-based Mac model released was the Power Mac G5 in November 2005, and Mac OS X Snow Leopard removes support for PowerPC-based Macs.

+Sculley said in 2003 that choosing PowerPC over Intel for Apple was "probably one of the biggest mistakes I've ever made".